tirejs/tire/docs/tire.md

 <span class="us">$.noConflict([name])</span> <span class="re">Tire</span>

-Many JavaScript libraries use `$` as a function or varaible name, just as Tire does.
+Many JavaScript libraries use `$` as a function or variable name, just as Tire does.
 If you like to use another JavaScript library alongside Tire, we can return control back of `$` to the other library with `$.noConflict`.

-If true is given as a parameter it will  return control back to `tire` if some other library is using it as variabel or function name.
+If true is given as a parameter it will return control back to `Tire` if some other library is using it as variabel or function name.

 ### $.slice

 <span class="us">$.slice(array [, begin])</span> <span class="re">array</span>

 Returns a one-level deep copy of a portion of an array.
-The real `Array.slice` can take an end argument to but `$.slice` don't.
+The real `Array.slice` can take an end argument too, but `$.slice` can't.
 You can read more about `Array.slice` on [Mozilla Developer Network](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/slice)

 ### $.trim